-- A. This appliance is equipped with an ignition device which automatically lights the pilot.
-Do not light pilot by hand. - B. BEFORE LIGHTING smell all around the appliance area for gas.
+A. This appliance is equipped with an ignition device which automatically lights the pilot.
+Do not light pilot by hand.

+- B. BEFORE LIGHTING smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.

-WHAT TO DO IF YOU SMELL GAS

-- Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. Do not use this appliance if any part has been under water.
-Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.
+WHAT TO DO IF YOU SMELL GAS - Do not try to light any appliance. - Do not touch any electric switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. If any portion of this appliance does not operate as the instructions indicate, do not try to repair it, call a qualified service technician.
+Do not use tools.
+Force or attempted repair may result in a fire or explosion. - D. Do not use this room heater if any part has been under water.
+Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water.